NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 2) Add a proj4 string or dictionary for cartopy.crs.Projection.
 Note: If a proj4
 string or dictionary is used, it must completely define an instance of cartopy.crs.Projection.
-For example, converting ccrs.PlateCarre() to a proj4 string results in {'proj': 'eqc', 'lat_ts': 0, 'lat_0': 0, 'lon_0': 0, 'x_0': 0,
+For example, converting ccrs.PlateCarree() to a proj4 string results in {'proj': 'eqc', 'lat_ts': 0, 'lat_0': 0, 'lon_0': 0, 'x_0': 0,
 'y_0': 0, 'ellps': 'WGS84', 'to_meter': 111319.490793274, 'no_defs': None,
 'type': 'crs'}, but this is not able to completely define an instance of